HaoleiH/AI-driven-projects/RAG-using-Llama3.2-3b/README_RAG.md

 ![md](RAG-pdf.PNG)

 # Future plans
+1. higher performance retrieving by using other vector data base like FAISS, Weaviate, Qdrant AND Chroma
-Continuing from RAG with markdown input, we need to find a way to retrieve graph in input files.
+2. Continuing from RAG with markdown input, we need to find a way to retrieve graph in input files.